Your complete guide to Zendesk customer satisfaction metrics

 Answering questions instantly

-The AI Agent from eesel AI tackles this head-on.
-It connects to your Zendesk account and learns from all your company's knowledge, whether it's in past tickets, macros, or external docs like Confluence or Google Docs.
-When a customer asks a common question, the AI Agent gives them an accurate answer right away instead of making them wait in a queue.
+The AI Agent from eesel AI is one option to help with this.
+It integrates with your Zendesk account and learns from your existing knowledge, such as past tickets and macros, as well as external sources like Confluence or Google Docs.
+When a customer asks a common question, the AI Agent can provide an answer immediately, helping your team handle volume efficiently.

 Learning from every conversation

-This lets you get ahead of future tickets and improve the self-service experience for all your customers, not just the vocal ones.
+This approach lets you stay ahead of the curve and continuously improve the self-service experience for everyone.

-eesel AI was built to be different.
-It has a simulation mode that lets you test the AI on thousands of your past Zendesk tickets before it ever talks to a real customer.
-You can see exactly how it would perform and get a solid forecast of which ticket types you can confidently automate.
+eesel AI offers a simulation mode that lets you test the AI on your past Zendesk tickets before it goes live.
+You can see how it performs and determine which ticket types are best suited for automation.

 Stop just measuring Zendesk customer satisfaction metrics, start creating it

-The secret to a high CSAT score isn't a better survey; it's a better, faster, and more effortless customer experience.
+The path to a consistently high CSAT score involves using these insights to create a faster and more effortless customer experience.

 Frequently asked questions